Polde Bibič: Work

 Bibič played a number of roles in many films that were well received in Slovenia: Don't Cry, Peter (1964), On Wings of Paper (1968), Kekec's Tricks (1968), Flowers in Autumn (1973), The Widowhood of Karolina Žašler (1976), Heritage (1986), Primož Trubar (1985), and My Dad, The Socialist Kulak (1987).
 Many of these were directed by Matjaž Klopčič.
 He also performed in television and radio drama.

 Altogether, he played over 150 theatre and over 30 film roles.
 He wrote seven autobiographical books.

 Bibič was a member of the ensemble of the Ljubljana National Drama Theatre, where he remained active after his retirement in 1995 as well.
 He often played in Ljubljana City Theatre, Slovene theatre in Trieste, and experimental theatres.

 Aside from acting, Bibič was also active in politics.
 After the Slovenian declaration of independence, he served two terms as a member of the National Council.
 However, as he later stated, he regretted his involvement with politics, as "he was not able to change anything".

 Awards and recognitions

 For his work, he was awarded the Župančič Award (1974), the award for cultural achievements in the city of Ljubljana, the Prešeren Award (1977 and 1985), the highest Slovenian award in the field of culture, the Borštnik Ring (1984), the highest Slovenian award for actors, the Silver Order of Freedom of Republic of Slovenia (1996), and the Sterija Prize in Novi Sad in 1984.

 At his death, Bibič was described by other Slovenian actors and writers as a giant, the prince of the theatre, and a legendary acting folk character.
 A deep admiration of him and appreciation of his work was also expressed by the President of Slovenia Danilo Türk and the Prime Minister Janez Janša.

-On 3 February 2013, Google Doodle celebrated Polde Bibič’s 80th Birthday.